Here’s how you create a setting:

 Here’s how you introduce a situation:

-entered the small, tree-shadowed town of Clifton — an isolated village about which many rumors circulated.
+entered the small, tree-shadowed town of Clifton — an isolated village around which many rumors circulated.

 Here’s how you introduce tension: